JirkaDellOro/FUDGE/Miscellaneous/Experiments/Jirka/ModuleHandling/README.md

     ...
   }
   ```
-- Insert a simple script-tag with the path to file as `src` attribute in the HTML-File.
+- Insert a simple script-tag with the path to file as `src` attribute in the HTML-file.
-- Loading the HTML-File into the browser causes the namespace-object to appear as a property in the scope of globalThis, the window respectively.
+- Loading the HTML-file into the browser causes the namespace-object to appear as a property in the scope of globalThis, the window respectively.
 It is considered 'cluttering', but makes things easy.
 This is what the first lines of output of `console.log(window)` look like:
 ```plaintext
 - Window {window: Window, self: Window, document:  …}
   - Library: